• Loading stock data...

 Mattingly, a software developer by trade, said the Scorigami account is on the free API tier because the bot “has always been a personal project that I’ve never made any money from.”
 He says that since last season, X has “greatly decreased” how many posts per day a bot on the free tier can make; he says the method he uses for the Scorigami bot is limited to 16 automated posts per 24 hours, though he can manually add more.
 Mattingly says that some of the recent glitches “stem from my attempts to throttle and queue messages to stay within those new limits.”

-The good news for fans is that the NFL Scorigami website is still up to date, showing both of this year’s Scorigamis to date: Buffalo’s 41–40 win over Baltimore, and the 40–40 tie between the Cowboys and Packers.
-A Scorigami bot—not run by Mattingly—on X counterpart Bluesky appears to be still going strong.
+The good news for fans is that the NFL Scorigami website is still up to date, showing both of this year’s Scorigamis to date: the Bills’ 41–40 win over the Ravens, and the 40–40 tie between the Cowboys and Packers.
+A Scorigami bot—not run by Mattingly—on X counterpart Bluesky appears to still be going strong.

 Linkedin